MIYUKINNGU/MD_to_HTML_parser/README.md

 And, you can use all classes in this code.

-I really hope you make use of Lexical analysis, etc.
+I really hope you make use of it with Lexical analysis, etc.

 ## NOTE
 This program cannot interpret Markdown exactly because this was created I wanted to write an article easily.